-- 16.10.316.12.4 An insurance group's ORSA should: - include all reasonably foreseeable and relevant material risks arising from every legal entity within the insurance group and from the widest group of which the insurance group is part; - take into account the fungibility of capital and the transferability of assets within the group; and - · ensure capital is not double counted. - 16.10.416.12.5 Similarly, an insurance legal entity's ORSA should include all additional risks arising from the widest group to the extent that they impact the insurance legal entity. - 16.10.516.12.6 In the insurance legal entity's ORSA and the insurance group's ORSA, it may be appropriate to consider scenarios in which a group splits or changes its structure in other ways.
-Assessment of current capital adequacy and continuity analysis should include consideration of relevant possible changes in group structure and integrity in adverse circumstances and the implications this could have for group risks, the existence of the group and the support or demands from the group to or on its insurance legal entities. - 46.10.616.12.7 Given the level of complexity at insurance group level compared with that at an insurance legal entity level, additional analysis and information is likely to be needed for the group's ORSA in order to address comprehensively the range of insurance group level risks.
-For example, it may be appropriate to apply a contagion test by using stress testing to assess the impact of difficulties in each legal entity within the insurance group on the other insurance group entities. - 16.10.716.12.8 In conducting its group-wide ORSA, the group should be able to account for diversification in the group.
-Moreover, the group should be able to demonstrate how much of the diversification benefit would be maintained in a stress situation.

-CF 16.10.aCF 16.12.a The group-wide supervisor requires the Head of the IAIG to perform a group-wide ORSA, using both quantitative and qualitative approaches, which takes into account at least:

-- the legal and management structures of the group; - · group-wide economic capital models; - risk aggregation; - the fungibility of capital and the transferability of assets within the group; and - the outputs of the economic capital model and the regulatory capital requirements.

-CF 16.10.a.1 CF 16.12.a.1 In conducting its group-wide ORSA, the IAIG should consider all material risks arising from its legal entities including non-regulated ones.
-In particular, political and reputational risks should be considered.

-CF 16.12.b The group-wide supervisor requires the Head of the IAIG, as part of the group-wide ORSA, to:

-- assess the IAIG's resilience against severe but plausible macroeconomic stresses through scenario analysis or stress testing; and - assess aggregate counterparty exposures and analyse the effect of stress events on material counterparty exposures through scenario analysis or stress testing.

-CF 16.10.a.2CF 16.12.b.1 Scenario analysis on material counterparty exposures should assess the potential impact on the IAIG's financial position of the deterioration of the credit-worthiness or of the default of individual legal entities, sectors or geographic areas.
+- 16.12.4 An insurance group's ORSA should: - include all reasonably foreseeable and relevant material risks arising from every legal entity within the insurance group and from the widest group of which the insurance group is part; - take into account the fungibility of capital and the transferability of assets within the group; and - ensure capital is not double counted. - 16.12.5 Similarly, an insurance legal entity's ORSA should include all additional risks arising from the widest group to the extent that they impact the insurance legal entity.

+- 16.12.6 In the insurance legal entity's ORSA and the insurance group's ORSA, it may be appropriate to consider scenarios in which a group splits or changes its structure in other ways.
+Assessment of current capital adequacy and continuity analysis should include consideration of relevant possible changes in group structure and integrity in adverse circumstances and the implications this could have for group risks, the existence of the group and the support or demands from the group to or on its insurance legal entities. - 16.12.7 Given the level of complexity at insurance group level compared with that at an insurance legal entity level, additional analysis and information is likely to be needed for the group's ORSA in order to address comprehensively the range of insurance group level risks.
+For example, it may be appropriate to apply a contagion test by using stress testing to assess the impact of difficulties in each legal entity within the insurance group on the other insurance group entities. - 16.12.8 In conducting its group-wide ORSA, the group should be able to account for diversification in the group.
+Moreover, the group should be able to demonstrate how much of the diversification benefit would be maintained in a stress situation. - CF 16.12.a The group-wide supervisor requires the Head of the IAIG to perform a group-wide ORSA, using both quantitative and qualitative approaches, which takes into account at least: - the legal and management structures of the group; - group-wide economic capital models; - risk aggregation; - the fungibility of capital and the transferability of assets within the group; and - the outputs of the economic capital model and the regulatory capital requirements. - CF 16.12.a.1 In conducting its group-wide ORSA, the IAIG should consider all material risks arising from its legal entities including non-regulated ones.
+In particular, political and reputational risks should be considered. - CF 16.12.b The group-wide supervisor requires the Head of the IAIG, as part of the group-wide ORSA, to: - assess the IAIG's resilience against severe but plausible macroeconomic stresses through scenario analysis or stress testing; and - assess aggregate counterparty exposures and analyse the effect of stress events on material counterparty exposures through scenario analysis or stress testing. - CF 16.12.b.1 Scenario analysis on material counterparty exposures should assess the potential impact on the IAIG's financial position of the deterioration of the credit-worthiness or of the default of individual legal entities, sectors or geographic areas.